 Always stay in the loop!

-If we look at black and white statements, we mostly see the same declarations:
+If we look at binary statements, we mostly see the same declarations:

 - “Oh, you are using Microsoft Windows?
 Seriously?
 You must use Linux!”